viebel/klipse-repl/README.md

 1
 ~~~

-The state of the REPL is share between the host and all its remote connections.
+Be aware that the state of the REPL is shared between the host and all its remote connections.

+## Autocompletion, indentation, coloring etc...

+All of the great features of the awesome [rebel-readline](https://github.com/bhauman/rebel-readline) are available in this REPL.

 # Credits